Health and Environment

 At its annual General Assembly in New Delhi, India (17 October), the WMA approved a Declaration setting out an action plan to bring health to the forefront of the climate change debate and to mitigate the serious health risks facing the world.
 WMA leaders insisted that physicians must be more involved in the development of policies to protect the health of all their patients.

-The WMA follows the governmental talks in the context of the UN climate change negotiations.
+The WMA follows the governmental talks in the context of the United Nations climate change negotiations.
 Physicians are concerned that the negotiations do not take fully into consideration the well-evidenced impact of climate change on health as well as the public health benefits of climate change mitigation activities.
 Based on the skills, experience and knowledge of their members, medical associations act to make health an inherent component of governmental talks in the context of the UN climate change process.

 Together with environment & health NGOs, WMA endorsed the Cancun statement "The time to act is now" at the occasion of the UN Cancun Summit (December 2010).